mitometa/visbrain/docs/sleep.rst

 Hypnogram scoring
 ~~~~~~~~~~~~~~~~~

-Sleep offers two possibilities to score the hypnogram: using shortcuts or using the :ref:`scoretable`.
+Sleep offers three possibilities to score the hypnogram:
+* using shortcuts,
+* using the :ref:`scoretable`,
+* selecting epochs for scoring with the mouse (click and drag)

 .. _scoretable: